alexQiSong/scSTEM/README.md

 ```
 You may install scSTEM without installing docker.
 However, many trajectory inference methods might not be running correctly except for Monocle3.
 #### MacOS
-Install docker from https://docs.docker.com/get-docker/.
+- Install docker from https://docs.docker.com/get-docker/.
 You may install scSTEM without installing docker.
-However, many trajectory inference methods might not be running correctly except for Monocle3.
+However, many trajectory inference methods might not be running correctly except for **Monocle3**.
+- Install xcode if xcode has not been installed yet.
+To install, open terminal and type `xcode-select --install` and then follow the prompts.
+- Install gfortran if gfortran has not been installed yet.
+You may find the gfortran version corresponding to your macOS [here](https://github.com/fxcoudert/gfortran-for-macOS/releases) and download and install the package.

 #### Next steps
 Once system dependencies have been installed, you may choose to install scSTEM by method **2.2** or **2.3** or **2.4**.
 If you encounter any issues during installation, you may refer to **2.4 Trouble shootings** or create a new `issue` under this repository.